PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 Todo.

+- The biggest performance advantage you will see when using Catalyst is if you qjit your *entire* workflow, not just the QNodes.
+So think about putting everything inside your JIT-compiled function; for loops (including optimization loops), gradient calls, etc.

+- Inside the ``@qjit``, you need to use ``catalyst.grad``

+- However ``@qjit`` functions remain JAX compatible, and you can call JAX transformations on them.
+However this will always result in a callback to Python, and so will be slower.

 - function arguments need to be numeric types or Pytrees, since we don't support ``static_argnum`` yet

+- broadcasting/vectorization of parameters for quantum operations isn't yet supported, but you can use ``jax.vmap`` on a qjit-function.

 - returning different measurements at different places with control flow is not supported: